gdvallance/production-openclinica-docker/README.md

 #### `nginx_development.conf` file

 - The `nginx_development.conf` file is a template for a local development environment based on `localhost`.
 It does not support `https://`
-- To implement, rename to `nginx.conf`
+- To implement, follow the instructions in the file and rename to `nginx.conf`

 #### `nginx_letsencrypt.conf` file

 - The `nginx_letsencrypt.conf` file is a template that is needed to obtain Let's Encrypt SSL files.
-- To implement, rename to `nginx.conf` and then customise according to the instructions.
+- To implement, rename to `nginx.conf` and then customise according to the instructions in the file.
+Then ...
 - Spin up the infrastructure and once running execute in project root after replacing YOUR_EMAIL_ADDRESS and YOUR_DOMAIN with your values:

   ```docker